ioTactile/Codenames/README.md

 # Codenames

-This is a web application for the game Codenames.
-It is built with Java Spring Boot and Vue.js.
-The application is running in a docker container.
+This project is a replica of the Codenames game web application, primarily designed to facilitate my learning of Java, with a particular emphasis on backend development.
+The frontend is constructed using Vue.js with Vue Router and Pinia.
+The entire application is composed of Java Spring Boot for the backend and Vue.js for the frontend, and it operates within a Docker container.

 ## Todo list / Roadmap (I'm giving myself 2 months to deliver a basic version)